Jasper Park, Edmonton

 Jasper Park is a neighbourhood in west Edmonton, Alberta, Canada that was once a part of the Town of Jasper Place.
 It became a part of Edmonton when Jasper Place amalgamated with Edmonton in 1964.
 It is a smaller residential neighbourhood bounded on the south by 87 Avenue, on the east by 149 Street, on the west by 156 Street, and on the north by 92 Avenue.

-Residents have access to shopping.
-Not only are there two strip shopping centres in the neighbourhood, Meadowlark Health and Shopping Centre is located immediately to the west in the neighbourhood of Meadowlark Park.
+Meadowlark Health and Shopping Centre is located immediately to the west in the neighbourhood of Meadowlark Park.
 A little farther west is West Edmonton Mall.

 The community is represented by the Jasper Park Community League, established in 1951, which maintains a community hall and outdoor rink located at 153 Street and 87 Avenue.